comerc/secret-project/docs/BDD-PROMPT.md

 When I supply a requirement, I want you create full coverage in the following way:

+- Use GraphQL schema for input data (from next input).
 - Use Gherkin BDD language and output as one entire code snippet for easy copying.
 - Provide positive and negative scenarios.
 - Ensure all common steps you created are added as a Gherkin ‘Background’.